How the process works

 How long will the switchover take?

-The overall process takes around three weeks to switch your energy supply to your new provider.
+Including the two-week cooling off period, the process takes around three weeks to switch your energy supply to your new provider.

 Will there be any interruption to my energy supply?

 Rest assured that when you switch energy supplier there will be no interruption to your supply.
 The lights will still turn on and the boiler will still be running – all that will change is that you’ll be paying less for your energy!
-You won’t need any new pipes or cables, so don’t worry about engineers having to pay a visit.
+You won’t need any new pipes or cables, so don’t worry about engineers having to pay a visit. it really is that simple.

 How will my new supplier get in contact with me?